inodaf/pwa-kit/README.md

 ## Troubleshooting

-[^1]:
 **Fail while using the `make` command:** Behind the scenes this command depends on `cURL` for downloading Volta and pnpm binaries.
-Try to install cURL and run the `make` command again.
+Try installing cURL then run the command again.
 Also, the commands from Makefile are **not supported on Windows** machines so the alternative is manually installing the required dependencies.

 ---